Mexico says Spanish diplomats' cars blocked by Bolivia at La Paz embassy

 In the end, the two diplomats were collected by a car sent by the Bolivian foreign ministry over an hour later, it said.

-Bolivia’s Foreign Minister Karen Longaric told a news conference the Spanish diplomats were accompanied upon arrival by men with their faces covered trying to enter the residence surreptitiously.
+Bolivia’s Foreign Minister Karen Longaric told a news conference the Spanish diplomats were accompanied on arrival by men with their faces covered trying to enter the residence surreptitiously.

 As diplomatic personnel are not allowed to conceal their identities, police stopped the masked men going in, she said.